Jyothika-Karanam/NEXORA-2026/README.md

 | Cost reduction   | **€33,320** |
 | Improvement      |   **23.0%** |

-The ML approach therefore achieved a **23.0% lower evaluated operational cost** than the 3-sigma baseline.
+The Random Forest approach therefore achieved a **23.0% lower evaluated operational cost** than the supplied 3-sigma baseline on the historical evaluation period.

 The comparison was performed on historical prediction weeks where the following week's actual outcome was available.